Cognigy/Documentation/docs/en/docs/ai/generative-ai.md

 {! _includes/ai/generative-ai/apply-model.md !}

-You can check if the connection works by creating a new generative AI Flow.
+You can check if the connection works by creating a new Generative AI Flow.

 ## Design-Time Generative AI Features